jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 Conclusion: Here you summarize your work, what you could achieve, the limitations, and possible future directions (e.g., what else you could do if you had an extra month).

+The computing infrastructure we will use is a combination of our personal laptops (CPU) and Google Colab.
+After a more in-depth exploration, we will adjust the course of our experiment depending on how long it takes to train a model.
+It is unlikely that we will be able to exactly reproduce the authors' results, due to limitations in time and computational resources.
+However, we may be able to imitate a similar pipeline with smaller model size (i.e. less units), which can later be scaled up.
+We might also start with monolingual embedding, and examine how adding additional languages one by one affect the accuracy of downstream KWS tasks.

 ---

+## *Challenges*

+- Speech datasets are extremely large, it takes a long time just to download the corpus (even just a subset of them), let alone processing and building models on them.
+- Trying many different parameters for models can get out of control very quickly, but we have started to explore Weights and Biases (`wandb`) for automatic logging.
+- Although we expect that we will not be able to reach our initial project proposal goals, we have gained a much deeper understanding of many new libraries through this project.

 ## *References*